National Tsing Hua University: Rankings

 NTHU is generally considered to be one of the best universities in Taiwan.

+In 2014, the Japan–Taiwan Exchange Association listed NTHU as one of the seven well-known Taiwanese universities.

 In 2021, Times Higher Education ranked National Tsing Hua University 351-400th in the world.
 The 2021 QS World University Rankings ranked National Tsing Hua University 168th overall.
 In 2021, U.S. News & World Report ranked National Tsing Hua University 363rd in the world.
 In 2020, Academic Ranking of World Universities ranked National Tsing Hua University 401-500th.

-In 2014, the representative of Japan in Taiwan listed NTHU as one of the seven well-known Taiwanese universities.